 Next Gen – Streaming Consoles

-When these streaming consoles are released in Australia, you can be assured of great performance from TPG who has been rated the number 1 for NBN average download speed in 5 out of the 7 total ACCC's quarterly Measuring Broadband Australia Report.
+When these streaming consoles are released in Australia, you can be assured of great performance from TPG who was rated number 1 for NBN average download speed in 5 out of the 7 total ACCC's quarterly Measuring Broadband Australia Report.

 Recommended Gaming Plans

 If you live in a TPG FTTB enabled building, TPG's $59.99 ultra-fast on-net connection will deliver you the best performance for the lowest cost, with little to no slowdown seen in the evening peak.

 For gamers on the NBN we recommend our NBN100 plan.
 This will ensure that you keep your waiting time to a minimum while downloading games, as well as ensuring that there is enough network bandwidth to go around for your whole family.

 WiFi is great for most people, but when you're trying to compete online, you definitely want to be connected directly to the modem via Ethernet.